 If the property’s history and surrounding context indicate the potential for Recognized Environmental Conditions (for example, if there was a dry cleaner or gas station nearby), it’s a good bet that Phase II environmental testing will be recommended.

-However, if no Recognized Environmental Conditions are identified, no further nation is needed.
+If no Recognized Environmental Conditions are identified, no further action is needed.

 A Phase II Environmental Site Assessment is follow-up testing and sampling should Recognized Environmental Conditions be found by the Phase I report.

-This process will involve sampling the water, soil gas and soil, and testing the samples in a lab for contamination.
+This process will involve sampling the water, soil gas and soil and testing these samples in a lab for contamination.